Xilinx/versal-restart-trd/docs/source/pages/run.rst

 Troubleshooting
 ---------------

 #.
-If after restarting the APU subsystem, the Jupyter notebook does not reconnect,wait for around 120-150 seconds
+If after restarting the APU subsystem, the Jupyter notebook does not reconnect, wait for around 120-150 seconds
    and try hitting refresh (Normally `F5 key`).

 #.
 If the petalinux image is configured to have dynamic (static in tutorial), then enter the new